 The Company currently operates in many foreign countries and is committed to using its expertise and technology in exploring other areas around the world.
-With this comes the risk of dealing with business and political systems in a variety of jurisdictions.
-The Company's foreign operations are subject to a variety of risks and uncertainties, including, but not limited to: social, political and economic instability; military repression, acts of war, civil unrest, force majeure and terrorism; fluctuations in currency exchange rates; currency controls and restrictions; high rates of inflation; changes in laws, policies and regulations; changes in duties, taxes and governmental royalties; trade barriers; nationalization/expropriation of projects or assets; corruption; delays in obtaining or inability to obtain necessary permits; nullification of existing mining claims or interests therein; hostage takings; labour unrest; opposition to mining from environmental organizations; and deterioration of Canada's inter-governmental relationships or other non-governmental organizations or shifts in political attitude that may adversely affect the business, results of operations, financial conditions and liquidity.
+The Company's foreign operations are subject to a variety of risks and uncertainties, including, but not limited to: social, political and economic instability, including recession, political changes or disruptions and other economic crises (locally or globally); military repression, acts of war, civil unrest, force majeure and terrorism; fluctuations in currency exchange rates; currency controls and restrictions; high rates of inflation; changes in laws, policies and regulations; changes in duties, taxes and governmental royalties; trade barriers; nationalization/expropriation of projects or assets; corruption; delays in obtaining or inability to obtain necessary permits; nullification of existing mining claims or interests therein; hostage takings; labour unrest; opposition to mining from environmental organizations; and deterioration of Canada's inter-governmental relationships or other non-governmental organizations or shifts in political attitude that may adversely affect the business, results of operations, financial conditions and liquidity.
 Also, there has been an emergence of a trend by some governments to increase their participation in the industry and thereby their revenues through increased taxation, expropriation, or otherwise.
 This could negatively impact the level of foreign investment in mining and exploration activities and thus drilling demand in these regions, which in turn may result in reductions of the Company's revenue and additional transition costs as equipment is shifted to other locations.

-While the Company works to mitigate its exposures to potential country risk events, the impact of any such event is largely not under the control of the Company, is highly uncertain and unpredictable and will be based on specific facts and circumstances.
+While the Company works to mitigate its exposures to potential country risk events, the impact of any such event is largely outside the control of the Company, is highly uncertain and unpredictable and will be based on specific facts and circumstances.
 As a result, the Company can give no assurance that it will not be subject to any country risk event, directly or indirectly, in the jurisdictions in which it operates.
 Any of the foregoing events may have a material negative impact on the Company's operations and assets.